ImageMagick/Usage-Markdown/compose/index.md

 It is so common that I doubt I really need to say much more.
-So let's present an example of overlaying a single letter image over a background image.
+So let's present an example of overlaying a single letter image onto a background image.

 ~~~
-convert -background none  -fill white \
-        -font Ravie  -pointsize 36   label:A   label_A_white.png
+convert -background none -fill white -font Ravie -pointsize 36 label:A label_A_white.png
 composite -gravity center label_A_white.png rose: compose_over.gif
 ~~~

 [![\[IM Output\]](label_A_white.png)](label_A_white.png)